Administrative Departments

 - Monitoring SoK’s compliance with internal controls and year end unit certification

-- Liaison with University Financial Operations
+- Liaison with University Financial Operations and SSC

 - Assisting staff leaders with budget requests as needed